ehayik/web-scraping-kata/README.md

 - **Selenium**: A web testing library used to automate browser activities.

-- **Spring Boot**: An open source Java-based framework used to create a Micro Service.
-It is developed by Pivotal Team.
+- **Spring Boot**: It makes it easy to create stand-alone, production-grade Spring based Applications that you can "just run".

 - **Spring MVC**: A Java framework that is used to build web applications.
 It follows the Model-View-Controller design pattern.